itohio/EasyRobot/pkg/core/math/primitive/generics/BENCHMARK_REPORT.md

 3. **Vector/Matrix Apply Operations:** Some overhead from stride/leading dimension checks, but still reasonable for the flexibility provided.

-4. **Elements Iterator:** Still slower than direct loop due to iterator overhead, but massive improvement from previous run (79% faster, 99.95% fewer allocations).
+4. **Elements Iterator:** Still slower than direct loop due to iterator overhead, but significant improvement from previous runs (99.95% fewer allocations).

 ---